Ask AI

 Therapeutic procedures

-Intralesional interferon injection: as per IUSTI 2020 guidelines, Consider offering intralesional interferon injections in patients with refractory anogenital warts.
+Intralesional interferon injection: as per IUSTI 2020 guidelines, consider offering intralesional interferon injections in patients with refractory anogenital warts.

 B